Résumé of John Stracke

 A&T was a naval contractor.

-descriptions of underwater sound sources, for use in sonar
+sound sources, for use in sonar

 - Held a Secret clearance.